Liz Madsen, FCP, FNTP

 56 Day Rule is not for everyone - and that's great!

-You know what is really liberating for the mom who just had a baby and is desperate to not go through that again until she's good and ready, and does not fall under the definition of totally breastfeeding: not having to follow the 56 day rule.
+You know what is really liberating for the mom who just had a baby and is motivated to avoid pregnancy until she's good and ready, and does not fall under the definition of totally breastfeeding: not having to follow the 56-day instruction.
 Yes, some parents have it made in the shade with their total breastfeeding dreams realized (and maybe their sleep and sanity waning).
 We don't need to be jealous of them, though, because there is still an easy way to monitor your fertility: charting!
 Yes, with Creighton Model FertilityCare™ System, you can navigate your return of fertility just fine.
 Charting postpartum is the same as before becoming pregnant, with some adjusted instructions, but in practice it is the same.

 Great info, where do I go from here?

 If you are my client, contact me for more info on when to resume charting after your baby is born.
-If you want to look into Creighton Model for postpartum charting, contact me at the bottom of the page and I can help get you started.
+If you want to look into Creighton Model for postpartum charting, contact me and I can help get you started.
 Other forms of Fertility Awareness and Natural Family Planning have their own postpartum guidelines, so please contact your instructor for those instructions.

 Now you have the facts, would you trust the 56 day rule?